Employee Benefits Brokers: 6 Executive Health Questions to Ask

 Are they just looking to enroll their CEO in the program?
 Do they want to include the whole C-Suite?

-Might they consider the full executive leadership team and key employees like top salespeople, rising stars, and others with indispensable skillsets who are hard to backfill should they leave?
+Might they consider the full executive leadership team and key employees like top salespeople, rising stars, and others with indispensable skill sets?

 Do they feel like they need to offer something to every employee?
 Since executive health can be a discriminatory benefit, unlike health insurance plans, this answer can vary by company.